seebaermichi/nera/pages/sub-pages-second-group/page-one.md

 ---
 layout: pages/docu.pug
-# position: 1
+position: 1
-title: Page One
+title: Page One - Second Group
 description: Some page description
 keywords: keyword-one, keyword-two, keyword-three
 ---
-# Page One
 This is a nice page